Randwick - North

 Randwick - North has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 13 projects that may impact this region.
-Notable ones include Randwick Health & Innovation Precinct, Newmarket Randwick, Randwick High School Co-educational Facility Upgrade, and Montefiore Randwick Expansion.
-The following list details those most relevant:.
+AreaSearch has identified 13 infrastructure projects that may impact the local area.
+Key projects include Newmarket Randwick, Randwick High School Co-educational Facility Upgrade, Montefiore Randwick Expansion, and Royal Randwick Racecourse - Leger Lawn Development (Winx Stand).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.